alevy/www/content/about.html.markdown

 in the [Stanford Information Networks Group].

-My partner-in-crime, [Kaitlin Morrison], is a law clerk for a judge on the Southern District of New York circuit (yeah... she's kind of a big deal).
+My partner-in-crime, [Kaitlin Morrison], is a law clerk for a judge on the Southern District of New York (yeah... she's kind of a big deal).
 So, while I'm still a student at Stanford, I live in New York and spend most of my days at Columbia thanks to [Roxana Geambasu]'s generosity.
 So that's where you'll find me.